-4.8 The Association will only retain personal data about a data subject when this is required in order for day-to-day business to be undertaken.
-The Document Retention Schedule provides the detail on the type of information the Association retains, together with details of the retention period.

-4.9 All personal data is treated as both confidential and sensitive by the Association.
-This means that access to it will be strictly controlled and will be on a "need to know" basis - this also applies to access by the Association's staff.
-"Need to know" would cover, for example, a member of staff acting on a colleague's behalf when that person is not available, such as to discuss an application for housing.
+- 4.8 LCR will only retain personal data about a data subject when this is required in order for day-to-day business to be undertaken.
+The Document Retention Schedule provides the detail on the type of information LCR retains, together with details of the retention period. - 4.9 All personal data is treated as both confidential and sensitive by LCR.
+This means that access to it will be strictly controlled and will be on a "need to know" basis this also applies to access by LCR staff.
+"Need to know" would cover, for example, a member of staff acting on a colleague's behalf when that person is not available, such as to discuss a major adaptation.

-4.10 Personal data is stored securely.
-Where this is in paper files, these are placed in lockable cabinets when not in use; computer files are password protected.

-4.11 It is unavoidable that, from time to time, files and other information may have to be removed from the Association's office, for example, to carry out a house visit.
-Staffs are required to take the utmost care not to misplace or lose any personal data and report any losses immediately in accordance with Section 6 of this Policy.
+- 4.10 Personal data is stored securely.
+Where this is in paper files, these are placed in lockable cabinets when not in use; computer files are password protected. - 4.11 It is unavoidable that, from time to time, files and other information may have to be removed from LCR's office, for example, to carry out a house visit.
+Staff are required to take the utmost care not to misplace or lose any personal data and report any losses immediately in accordance with Section 6 of this Policy.